processity/dreamhouse-audicity/TUTORIAL.md

 4. Find and click on your user record.
 If you’re using a scratch org, this is often named _User, User_.
 5. Scroll down to find the **Permission Set Group Assignments** related list.
 6. Click **Edit Assignments**.
-7. Move _Audicity Tracking Administrator_ and _Audicity Trace Writer_ to the **Enabled Permission Set Groups** box.
+7. Move _Processity Data History Tracking Administrator_ and _Processity Data History Trace Writer_ to the **Enabled Permission Set Groups** box.
 8. Click **Save**.
-9. Verify _Audicity Tracking Administrator_ and _Audicity Trace Writer_ now show in the **Permission Set Group Assignments** related list.
+9. Verify _Processity Data History Tracking Administrator_ and _Processity Data History Trace Writer_ now show in the **Permission Set Group Assignments** related list.

 Congratulations\!
-You’ve successfully installed and given yourself access to Audicity.
+You’ve successfully installed and given yourself access to Processity Data History.
 Time to get tracking\!

-### Enable Audicity Tracking
+### Enable Processity Data History Tracking

-For Audicity to begin to track changes in your org, there are a few steps which need to be completed.
+For Processity Data History to begin to track changes in your org, there are a few steps which need to be completed.

--   Schedule Audicity Action Scheduler job.
+-   Schedule Processity Data History Action Scheduler job.
--   Turn on Audicity.
+-   Turn on Processity Data History.
 -   For each object you track:
     -   Enabling tracking for objects.
     -   Specifying tracked fields.